SolaceLabs/pubsubplus-cf-dev/README.md

 vagrant ssh -c "sudo /vagrant/create_swap.sh 2048 additionalSwapFile"
 ~~~

-To set up bucc, the script can be found in the submodule [cf-solace-messaging-depoyment](https://github.com/SolaceLabs/cf-solace-messaging-deployment).
+To set up bucc, the script can be found in [bin/dev](solace-messaging-cf-dev/bin/dev).
-Make sure this submodule is downloaded and cd into the repository and run the setup_bosh_bucc.sh script found in the 'dev' directory.
 This will download and set up the bucc cli, and create a swap file and enable routing so communication can work between your hosting computer and the VMs.

 ~~~~
-cd cf-solace-messaging-deployment/dev
+cd bin/dev
-./setup_bosh_bucc
+./setup_bosh_bucc.sh
 exit
 ~~~~

 ### Installation Step 3 - Deploy CF and p-mysql

 You can deploy CF and CF-mysql in bosh-lite to host the solace service broker.
-In order to do this, use the scripts in the git submodule [cf-solace-messaging-depoyment](https://github.com/SolaceLabs/cf-solace-messaging-deployment).
+In order to do this, use the scripts in the [bin/dev](solace-messaging-cf-dev/bin/dev) directory.
 This script will install the cf-cli, deploy cf, and then install p-mysql inside cf.

 ~~~~
-cd cf-solace-messaging-deployment/dev
+cd bin/dev
 ./cf_deploy.sh
 ./cf_mysql_deploy.sh
 ~~~~